 https://www.museesdegrasse.com/

-So these were the 5 things we recommend you do in the Gorges du Verdon with kids.
+So these are the 5 things we recommend you to do in the Gorges du Verdon with kids.

 For other fun thins to do in France, check out our blog about the Dordogne.